fixpayments/pbtx_android/README.md

 of the public keys in the permission is known.
 Currently only the first key in the Permission object is verified/used.

+3.1.3. `PbtxClient.isLocalAccountRegistered(networkId: Long, actor: Long): Boolean`
+checks if a local account is registered for the given actor.

-3.1.3. `PbtxClient.getLocalSyncHead(networkId: Long, actor: Long): Pair<Int, Long>` returns the
+3.1.4. `PbtxClient.getLocalSyncHead(networkId: Long, actor: Long): Pair<Int, Long>` returns the
 local stored `seqnum` and `prev_hash` of the account.

-3.1.4. `PbtxClient.updateLocalSyncHead(networkId: Long, actor: Long, seqNumber: Int, prevHash: Long)` updates the local values of `seqNum` and `prevHash`.
+3.1.5. `PbtxClient.updateLocalSyncHead(networkId: Long, actor: Long, seqNumber: Int, prevHash: Long)` updates the local values of `seqNum` and `prevHash`.
 Use it to either sync these local properties with the blockchain, or to update them when a new signed transaction is created and stored locally.

-3.1.5.`PbtxClient.signTransaction(networkId: Long, actor: Long, transactionType: Int, transactionContent: ByteArray): Transaction` returns a signed `pbtx.Transaction` protobuf message.
+3.1.6.`PbtxClient.signTransaction(networkId: Long, actor: Long, transactionType: Int, transactionContent: ByteArray): Transaction` returns a signed `pbtx.Transaction` protobuf message.
 It contains the `TransactionBody` built from the input params, and the authority signature obtained by signing the `TransactionBody` with the private key owned locally by the account.

+3.1.7. `PbtxClient.actorSignData(networkId: Long, actor: Long, data: ByteArray): ByteArray` signs a given data using the actor's private key.
+It returns the signed data (i.e. the signature).

 #### 3.2.
 Methods to implement